IR0NSIGHT/starloader/README.md

 It is located in insert/api

 ## Replacing classes
- - Everything in insert/api and insert/org replace the existing starmade classes.
+ - Everything in insert/api and insert/org will replace the existing starmade classes.
  - If you want to make your own, decompile the file you want to add stuff to, then copy its contents to the correct folder.
  - You can tell if you got the right folder because the 'package org.schema.whatever' will NOT have an error
  - Once enough functionality is in place, mod makers shouldn't have to use this.